oyamist/oya-ann/README.md

 different, non-linear temperature compensation curves.

 With **OyaAnn**, we can generate custom temperature compensation ANNs for new nutrient solutions and train them with locally observed data.
-These ANNs can then be archived and re-used as needed.
+Once trained, these ANNs can be archived and re-used as needed.

 ```js
 var examples = [